CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Text/contains-text/contains-all-text-block.md

 Checks if [Text][Text Property] contains all of the texts in a given set of [Texts To Find][TextsToFind Property].

+[Search Options][SearchOptions Property] can be specified to choose whether to use a ContainsText, PatternMatching or Regex search to perform the check.

 ## Examples

 ### Text contains all of the texts in Texts To Find